Effects of self-avoidance on the packing of stiff rods on ellipsoids: Discussion

-It is worth noting that at high persistence lengths, a transition reminiscent of the one suggested in \cite{grossman2021packing} can be seen.
-As a function of $\delta$, we find a minimal value of $\sigma$, beyond which, as $\delta$ grows, $\sigma$ rises again.
-The main difference between this observation, and the transition originally suggested, is that this observation is a smooth and not an abrupt transition.
+It is worth noting that at high persistence lengths, a transition reminiscent of the one suggested in Ref. \cite{grossman2021packing} can be seen - see Fig. \ref{fig: low_temp} for an example.
+As a function of $\delta$, we find a minimal value of $\sigma$, beyond which, as $\delta$ grows, $\sigma$ grows again.
+In Ref. \cite{grossman2021packing}, the configurations of phantom (i.e. non self-avoiding) filaments on an ellipsoid were studied from a purely mechanical (rather than statistical) point of view.
+It was found that in prolate ellipsoids ($\delta>0$), the filaments prefer, a configuration that passes through the poles, up until a critical $\delta^*$ is reached.
+Beyond this critical value $\delta^*$, the configurations break the perfect alignment with the ellipsoid's major axis, and instead choose a configuration that bypasses the poles.
+This happens since for large values of $\delta$, the curvature at the poles becomes large.
+The main difference between the current observation, and the transition originally suggested, is that this observation is a smooth and not an abrupt transition.
 This result suggests that the high curvature at the poles indeed plays some role in any actual configuration that might be observed.
-Namely, that filament configurations try to avoid the poles for high $\delta$'s.
+Namely, these filament configurations try to avoid the poles when $\delta$ is large.

-To conclude, this paper suggests that geometry plays a significant, and often overlooked, mechanism of alignment of filaments inside unisotropic containers.
-The results shown here stand on their own, but are also complimentary to those presented in \cite{grossman2021packing}, treating more complicated cases (such as self avoidance) but without a direct expression of possible configurations.
-This suggests that geometry plays a significant role in packing of filaments inside non-isotropic containers, and serves both as an additional information to be included in other approaches, and as a foundation to study similar problems, and more complicated systems.
+To conclude, this paper suggests that geometry plays a significant, and often {given little attention}, role in the alignment of filaments {on} anisotropic containers. {In that respect,} the results shown here stand on their own, but are also complimentary to those presented in Ref. \cite{grossman2021packing}, {by} treating {a} more complicated {situation, namely including self-avoidance, yet at the price of not providing access to} possible configurations. {Another important conclusion is that self-avoidance also plays a significant role by reducing the phase space of possible configurations, such that under certain conditions the system is forced to take a radically different configuration, compared to those of a phantom chain.
+This is the mechanism underlying the snap-through (entropy driven) transition reported above}.

-Residual stress, from forcing the filament into a curved shape (rather than a straight one) plays a significant role in these systems.
-Naturally bent filament affect the nature of this residual stress, and are likely to give much different results.